patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

 When you share a file, you grant some of your own permissions for that file to the receiving user.
 There are, however, some important restrictions on this:

--   You can only grant View, Comment, or Update permissions, even if you have additional permissions on the file.
-For example, you can't grant Delete permission even if you have that permission on the file.
+-   You can only grant View, Comment, or Update permissions.
+For example, you can't grant Delete or Override Checkout permissions even if you have those permissions on the file.
--   You can only grant the permissions you have on the file.
+-   You can only grant permissions you have on the file.
 For example, you can't grant Update permission if you only have View and Comment permissions on the file.
 -   You must grant at least View permission.

 Also note that the receiving user must be part of the same instance, but doesn't